 Passacaille by Robert de Visée (PDF)

-Passacaille in E Minor by Robert de Visée (1655-1733) - From Livre de pièces pour la guitare (Paris, 1686), Suite in E Minor.
+Passacaille in E Minor by Robert de Visée (1655-1733).
+From Livre de pièces pour la guitare (Paris, 1686), Suite in E Minor.
 Originally for Baroque guitar.
-Sheet Music arranged for Classical Guitar.
-Comes with both notation-only edition and tab edition.
-Left hand fingering.
+PDF sheet music arranged for classical guitar.
+Comes with both a notation edition with left hand fingering and a separate tab edition.
 Late-Intermediate (Approximately Grade 7).
 This is a PDF download.

 Free Unfingered Edition

 Robert de Visée (c.
 1655 – 1732/1733) was a lutenist, guitarist, theorbist and viol player at the court of the French kings Louis XIV and Louis XV, as well as a singer and composer for lute, theorbo and guitar.
 This work is relatively easy depending on what level of ornamentation you include and the tempo you choose.
 A slower approach without ornamentation is relatively easy.
 My performance treats the repeated A section in a stable and more stately rhythmic character while letting the variations be more expressive and free.
 I also do a small rit and fermata at the end of each section but I've heard performances that are more strict with the rhythm to great success as well (see alternative video below or on post).
 Video Lesson Link.

 - I have replaced all repeats with double bar lines, repeat each section or just the variations.

 - All slurs are from the original tablature.